I’m a Burglar — Here’s How to Outsmart Me

 Be Smart on Social Media

 Over time, more and more burglars use social media to target potential victims.
 Don’t make it easier for them by announcing when your vacation begins or posting during your trip.
 Even if you’ve set your social media settings to “private,” the information you post can still get passed around to someone outside your social circle.
 Check out the 13 sneaky signs a burglar is watching your home.

 Keep a Car Parked in Your Driveway

 A burglar prefers to move in with the homeowner away.
 An investigative team at Portland, Ore. television station KGW conducted an anonymous survey of 86 inmates incarcerated for burglary in the Oregon Department of Corrections, and almost all of the burglars surveyed said they’d think twice if they saw a car in the driveway.
+So if you do leave for vacation, either leave one of your cars parked out front or ask a neighbor to leave their car in your driveway while you’re gone.
 Check out these other ways you can make it look like you’re home when you’re not.